 - 5 5.
 Keep Your Auto Loan as Low as Possible

 Before you get too nervous about buying a car with a bad credit score, make sure you’re well-informed about your actual credit situation.
 Maybe you’re nervous because you missed a few cell phone payments, or had a charge-off eight years ago.

-But without looking at your credit report and your credit score (two separate but equally important items), you can’t really know how your car loan application will be viewed.
+But without looking at your credit reports and your credit scores (two separate but equally important items), you can’t really know how your car loan application will be viewed.

 Your first step is to order your free credit reports from the three major credit bureaus: TransUnion, Experian, and Equifax.